davide95ca-950/Simulink_Prj/README.md

   - `Ci.mat` and other `.mat` files — workspace data and simulation parameters.
   - `MatlabFunction2F.txt` — supporting function for non-LTI simulation.

-- `docs/artifacts/` — archived project data (`.rar`) and additional simulation outputs.
+- `docs/artifacts/` — archived project data (`.rar`).
-- `docs/screenshots/` — exported images showing Simulink schematics, scopes, and analysis results.
+- `docs/screenshots/` — exported images showing Simulink schematics, scopes and  results.

 ### How to use
 1. Run `controlloFDT.m` in MATLAB (R2022b or later).